Aleksiy2022/task_list_manager/certs/README.md

 Directory to save secret keys.
+After launching the Docker container, private and public keys will be created and stored in the container.